Cacti/documentation/How-To-Data-Queries.md

 Please be aware the SPINE does not parse out textual Mibs.
-This means that if you were to use an OID that contained a string reference rather than numerical this will cause Graphs to fail as they will not be generated due to spine not reciving a value at each poll
+This means that if you were to use an OID that contained a string reference rather than numerical this will cause Graphs to fail as they will not be generated due to spine not receiving a value at each poll

 Example of a bad OID reference for spine: